 A number of services are continuing under a cost reimbursement Transition Services Agreement ('TSA') in which WTW is providing Gallagher support including real estate leases, information technology, payroll, human resources and accounting.
 During the third quarter of 2023, the term for these services was extended from November 30, 2023 to May 31, 2024 and may be further extended by Gallagher, in accordance with the terms of the TSA.
-Fees earned under the TSA were \$36 million and \$45 million during the years ended December 31, 2023 and 2022, respectively, and have been recognized as a reduction to the costs incurred to service the TSA and are included in continuing operations within Other operating expenses on the consolidated profit and loss account.
-Costs incurred to service the TSA are expected to be reduced as part of the Company's Transformation program (see Note 6 to these Consolidated Financial Statements for a description of the program) as quickly as possible when the services are no longer required by Gallagher.
+Fees earned under the TSA were \$36 million and \$45 million during the years ended December 31, 2023 and 2022, respectively, and have been recognized as a reduction to the costs incurred to service the TSA and are included in continuing operations within Other operating expenses on the consolidated statements of comprehensive income.
+Costs incurred to service the TSA are expected to be reduced as part of the Company's Transformation program (see Note 6 - Restructuring Costs for a description of the program) as quickly as possible when the services are no longer required by Gallagher.